-Bark beetle outbreaks have and continue to affect millions of acres of Colorado’s spruce and fir forests.
-As a result land managers are facing an increasing number of management challenges.
+Bark beetle outbreaks affect millions of acres of Colorado’s spruce and fir forests.
+As a result, land managers are facing an increasing number of management challenges.
 To assist in the management of spruce beetle infested forests, our team produced fine scale maps of spruce mortality in southwest Colorado for 2013 and 2015.
 Our results will be utilized by forest managers to inform treatment plans and decision making, manage wildlife habitat, and assess available biomass for fuel conversion.

 Abstract:

 Over the last fifteen years Colorado forests have experienced epidemic bark beetle outbreaks with increasing severity.
 The outbreaks have wide-reaching impacts on forest health, wildlife habitat, wildfire regimes, and the safety of recreational forest users.
-These impacts are of great concern to land managers and project partners at the USFS who are working to maintain ecological integrity and safe public access in national forest lands.
+These impacts are of great concern to land managers and project partners at the US Forest Service (USFS) who are working to maintain ecological integrity and safe public access in national forest lands.
 While the majority of existing studies have focused on the mountain pine beetle (Dendroctonus ponderosae), an increasing amount of research is focusing on the ongoing spruce beetle (Dendroctonus rufipennis) outbreak.
 The spruce beetle outbreak in southwest Colorado is the largest ongoing outbreak in the state.
 This project utilizes Landsat 8 OLI, NAIP imagery, and forest health indices to produce spruce mortality data.
 These combined data were fed into an integrative spatial model developed by researchers at Montana State University’s Spatial Sciences Center to produce fine scale maps of spruce mortality across southwestern Colorado for the years 2006 to 2015.
 These maps have the potential to be a significant improvement on the roughly estimated map products available to our partners, and will be used to plan treatment operations and estimate aboveground biomass in the study area.

 Community Concerns: